 The first drone airport to transport blood bags will be in Rwanda

-These drones weigh around 22 kilos and use a gps signal to transport material of maximum 10 kilos up to 75 miles of distance.
+These drones weigh around 22 kilos and use a GPS signal to transport material of maximum of 10 kilos up to 75 miles of distance.
 Once they reach the place, they drop the content with a parachute from 500 meters of height.

-According to the authorities and Rwandian government, which is also collaborating with the Losanna Federal Technical Institute, communicates that the structure will be probably ready within 2020.
+According to the authorities and Rwandan government, which is also collaborating with the Losanna Federal Technical Institute, communicates that the structure will be probably ready within 2020.